greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 ### <a id="topic32"></a>Client Tools

 VMware releases a Clients tool package on various platforms that can be used to access Greenplum Database from a client system.
-The Greenplum 6 Clients tool package is supported on the following platforms:
+The Greenplum 7 Clients tool package is supported on the following platforms:

--   Red Hat Enterprise Linux x86\_64 6.x \(RHEL 6\)
--   Red Hat Enterprise Linux x86\_64 7.x \(RHEL 7\)
 -   Red Hat Enterprise Linux x86\_64 8.x \(RHEL 8\)
--   Ubuntu 18.04 LTS
+-   Oracle Linux 64-bit 8, using the Red Hat Compatible Kernel \(RHCK\)
--   SUSE Linux Enterprise Server x86\_64 12 \(SLES 12\)
+-   Rocky Linux 8
--   Windows 10 \(32-bit and 64-bit\)
+-   Windows 10 \(64-bit\)
--   Windows 8 \(32-bit and 64-bit\)
+-   Windows 8 \(64-bit\)
--   Windows Server 2012 \(32-bit and 64-bit\)
+-   Windows Server 2012 \(64-bit\)
--   Windows Server 2012 R2 \(32-bit and 64-bit\)
+-   Windows Server 2012 R2 \(64-bit\)
--   Windows Server 2008 R2 \(32-bit and 64-bit\)
+-   Windows Server 2008 R2 \(64-bit\)

-The Greenplum 6 Clients package includes the client and loader programs provided in the Greenplum 5 packages plus the addition of database/role/language commands and the Greenplum Streaming Server command utilities.
-Refer to [Greenplum Client and Loader Tools Package](/vmware/client_tool_guides/intro.html) for installation and usage details of the Greenplum 6 Client tools.
+The Greenplum 7 Clients package includes the client and loader programs plus database/role/language commands and the Greenplum Streaming Server command utilities.
+Refer to [Greenplum Client and Loader Tools Package](/vmware/client_tool_guides/intro.html) for installation and usage details of the Greenplum 7 Client tools.

 ### <a id="topic_eyc_l2h_zz"></a>Extensions